arthur-vianaa/Portfolio/README.md

     - **Score**: 3
 ### Other Projects
 1. **Music and Community Engagement**
    - Fulfilled a childhood dream by learning how to play the electrical guitar, joining the Jam Club, performing in a band and engaging with the local music community.
-I definetly expect to use my gained musical abilities in college.
+Moreover, I have individually studied music theory in my free time and plan to use it in a future band.
 2. **Learning a New Language**
    - Besides from the AP courses, I challenged myself by taking a french grade 6 entry class, getting completely out of my comfort zone as I only had six previous months of experience and had to adapt to a new environment.
 3. **Participation Cultural Clubs**